-Bank's target for the year 2021 GENERATE DEPOSIT GROWTH DRIVEN PRIMARILY THROUGH CASA On the asset side, the bank intends to diversify financing by portfolio gradually moving from Government backed lending to private sector for fresh loans with potential of ancillary business and trade finance opportunities.
+On the asset side, the bank intends to diversify financing portfolio by gradually moving from Government backed lending to private sector for fresh loans with potential of ancillary business and trade finance opportunities.
 Besides, other target areas remain Consumer Financing, Agriculture and SMEs to foster development and generate economic activity.

-Emphasis will be on boosting trade volumes,

-increasing penetration in cash management with a focus on SME / commercial lending.
+Emphasis will be on boosting trade volumes, increasing penetration in cash management with a focus on SME / commercial lending.
 Simultaneously, investing in human capital and creating a caring culture, will remain a key priority.